MohamedSelimMaazouz993/MERN-Email-Service-SMTP/README.md

 ### `Live Demo`
 https://exquisite-mochi-300f4f.netlify.app/

-The Styling is scufed the most important hing the SMTP Works 💀
+The Styling is scuffed the most important hing the SMTP Works 💀